Tools for Grant Seekers

 - Major equipment purchases (though equipment to assist a specific program is admissible)

-- Out-of-state programs that have no specific relevance or thematic connection people in Illinois (though technically a grant recipient or fiscal agent can be located elsewhere in the U.S.)
+- Out-of-state programs that have no specific relevance or thematic connection to people in Illinois (though technically a grant recipient or fiscal agent can be located elsewhere in the U.S.)

 - Programming that falls outside of the humanities